TACC/coe-332-sp22/docs/unit06/flask_redis.rst

     >>> rd.get('k')
     b'v'

 Great!
 Redis has persisted our data across Python sessions.
+That was one of our goals.
 But what happens if we shut down the Redis container itself?

 Let's find out by killing our Redis container and starting a new one.